Are Microgreen Seeds Different From Regular Seeds?

 What Are Microgreen Seeds?

-Even though the seeds we use as microgreen seeds are the same as regular seeds, we refer to them as microgreen seeds for a couple of reasons.
+Even though the seeds we use as microgreen seeds are the same as regular seeds, we refer to them as microgreen seeds for several reasons.

-• We want web site search engines to rank out products and content.
+• We want website search engines to rank our products and content.

 • To be clear to buyers looking specifically for microgreens to be sure they are in the right place.